-PHOT 2C DIGITAL PHOTOGRAPHY 4 Units Lecture: 3 hours Lab: 4 hours Prerequisite: Photography 1C with a "C" grade or better
+PHOT 2C DIGITAL PHOTOGRAPHY

+Prerequisite: Photography 1C with a "C" grade or

 Continuation in investigation of the digital camera.
 Students will learn the operations of the digital camera (lighting, shutter speed, apertures, ISO setting, and camera exposure setting) and imaging controls in digital imaging software.
 Grades: Option (A-F).
 Degree Applicable Credit.
 Gen Ed Applicable.